mluchettii/zenportfolio/docs/docs/web-servers/npm.md

     * As for DNS challenge, select your DNS provider and paste in the API token that you obtained from them.

-    * Agree to the Let’s Encrypt ToS and click 'Save' to generate the new SSL certificate and create the new proxy host.
+    * Agree to the Let’s Encrypt ToS and click **Save** to generate the new SSL certificate and create the new proxy host.

     * Example configuration:

         ![alt text](images/npm-ssl-tab.png)

-Verify that the entered information is correct and click 'Save'.
+Verify that the entered information is correct and click **Save**.

 !!! success "Result"
-    If successful, the 'Status' of the new proxy host will be 'Online'.
+    If successful, the **Status** of the new proxy host will be **Online**.
 Click the Source URL to access your application:

     ![alt text](images/npm-success01.png)